 View content in the catalog view

-You can see the item's metadata content in the catalog view's details panel.
+You can see metadata content for an item or for the project in the details panel of the catalog view.
 To see more or less information, choose a different metadata style.

-- If the details panel is not open, on the Home tab on the ribbon, in the Options group, check Show Details.
+- If the details panel is not open, on the View tab on the ribbon, in the Options group, click the Show Details button .

 The details panel appears.

-- Click an item in the catalog view.
+- Click an item in the catalog view's contents list.

 The item's metadata appears in the details panel.

-You can edit an item's metadata if you have permission to do so.
-For items on the file system, you can only edit metadata if you have write access to the location where the item is stored.
+You can edit an item's metadata if you have permission.
+For items on the file system, you can only edit metadata if you have write access to the location where the item is stored and its files are not read-only.
 For items in a geodatabase, you can only edit metadata if you have privileges to edit the data.
-For an enterprise geodatabase, metadata is only supported for the default version of the geodatabase; individual transactional or historical versions can't have version-specific metadata content.
+For an enterprise geodatabase, metadata is only supported for the default version of the geodatabase; items can't have version-specific metadata content.
 For portal items, you can only edit metadata for items you own.

 It may take some time to complete an item's metadata.
 You can save your changes and stop editing at any time and come back later to finish your work, even if required information is missing.
-If you save and close your project with a metadata view open, you can start editing metadata again immediately the next time the project is opened as long as the item remains available and your privileges associated with it haven't changed.
-The metadata view will open to the same page you worked on before.
+If you save and close your project with a metadata view open, you can start editing metadata again immediately the next time the project is opened, as long as the item remains available and your privileges associated with it haven't changed.
+The metadata view opens to the same page you worked on previously.

 Several metadata views can be open at the same time.
-If you lose track of which metadata view is associated with which item, hover over the name of the item at the top of the Contents pane; a pop-up will show the item's type and location.
+If you lose track of which metadata view is associated with which item, hover over the name of the item at the top of the Contents pane; a pop-up shows the item's type and location.

 Edit content on the Properties dialog box

-You can edit metadata describing a map or a layer in a map using its Properties dialog box.
-If many layers are selected, the changes are applied to all selected layers.
+You can edit metadata that describes a map, and a layer or table in a map, using its Properties dialog box.
+If many layers or tables are selected, the changes are applied to all selected layers or tables.

-- View metadata for the map or layer whose metadata you want to edit on its Properties dialog box.
+- View metadata for the map, layer, or table whose metadata you want to edit on its Properties dialog box.

 - Click OK.

-Metadata updates are not permanent until the project has been saved.
-Metadata for project items is stored within the project.
+Because maps, map layers, and stand-alone tables are saved in the project, metadata updates for these items are not permanent until the project has been saved.
+Metadata for all project items is stored in the project along with those items.